How To Score Sourdough Bread (Tips For Beginners)

 What Is Scoring?

-Scoring is done with a razor (often called a bread lame) and can be used to create beautiful designs on the final loaf.
+Scoring is done with a razor or a pair of sharp scissors and can be used to create beautiful designs on the final loaf.

 Technically speaking, there is nothing wrong with allowing the bread to create its own rustic opening for steam to escape from.
 But scoring bread dough is a challenging and fun artistic endeavor, and it’s an addicting hobby.